The 3-Legged Stool: An Approach to Retirement Confidence

 Leg 1: Your NYSLRS Pension

 At retirement, vested NYSLRS members are eligible for a pension based on their final average earnings and the number of years they’ve worked in public service.
-Your pension is a lifetime benefit, which means you’ll receive a monthly payment for the rest of your life, no matter how long you live.
-Unlike workers who rely on a 401(k)-style retirement plan, you won’t have to worry about your money running out.
+Your NYSLRS pension provides you with a monthly payment for the rest of your life, no matter how long you live.
+Unlike workers who rely on a 401(k)-style retirement plan, you won’t have to worry about this income running out.

 Most members can use Retirement Online to estimate how much their pension will be.
-But if you’re a long way from retirement, it may be better to think in terms of earnings replacement.
-Financial advisers estimate you’ll need to replace 70 to 80 percent of your income to retire with financial confidence.
+But, if you’re a long way from retirement, it may be better to think in terms of earnings replacement.
+Financial advisers estimate you’ll need to replace 70 to 80 percent of your income to retire with confidence.
 Your pension can help get you there.
 For example, if you retire with 30 years of service, your NYSLRS pension could replace more than half of your earnings.
-(Replacement percentages vary among retirement plans.
-You can find out more in your retirement plan booklet.)
+(Pension benefits depend on your tier and retirement plan.
+Look up your retirement plan publication to find out how your retirement benefit will be calculated.)

 Leg 2: Social Security